built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-add-open-support-to-your-app.md

 ##### Why has the advantages of Intents been raised?

 We know that the convenience of fdc3.open is good and we want to expose that, but we also want to retain the advantages listed above.
-So our INTENT strategy implementation is opinionated when it comes to having your app indicate it's support for fdc3.open (rather than not having a choice).
+So our 'intent'' strategy implementation is opinionated when it comes to having your app indicate it's support for fdc3.open (rather than not having a choice).

 ##### How do I Listen for Context Passed by fdc3.open?

-Adding a contextListener will receive context that is broadcast but it will not receive context passed by fdc3.open when using the INTENT strategy.
+Adding a contextListener will receive context that is broadcast but it will not receive context passed by fdc3.open when using the 'intent'' strategy.
 For this implementation you need to register an intentListener for a specific intent: **OpenApp**.
 If your view is opened in multiple platforms with differing implementations then you can still have a context listener that receives **broadcast** and **open** based context and add an intent listener for **OpenApp** that will not be called by other platforms unless you indicate support for the intent **OpenApp** on that platform through your app meta data.

 The code would be as follows (and would allow you to differentiate between broadcast and open calls):